Things to see and do - Dumfries

 67 Annan Road GB - Dumfries DG1 3EG

-With free parking and full Scottish breakfasts, Moreig Hotel is just 5 minutes from Dumfries and Galloway Golf Club.
-A 10-minute stroll to Dumfries centre, the cosy rooms offer free Wi-Fi.
-Set in a grand Victorian building, the rooms have en suite b..
+With free parking and full Scottish breakfasts, Caledonian Hotel is just 5 minutes from Dumfries and Galloway Golf Club.
+A 10-minute stroll to Dumfries centre.
+Set in grand Victorian villa, the hotel incorporates a restaurant, bar and function suite..

 The Crichton Bankend Road GB - Dumfries DG1 4ZZ